Rates of Convergence for Chains of Expansive Markov Operators: Examples: Stochastic Optimization and Inconsistent Nonconvex Feasibility

 \subsection{Stochastic (nonconvex) forward-backward splitting}

-We present a general prescription of the forward-backward splitting algorithm together with abstract properties of the corresponding fixed point mapping, and then specialize this to more concrete instances.
+A splitting algorithm applied to problem \eqref{eq:opt prob} is any algorithm that proceeds by taking steps with respect to $f_{\xi^f}(x)$ and $g_{\xi^g}(x)$ separately and combining these either through convex combinations or compositions of some sort.
+Classical examples of splitting methods are the Gauss-Seidel and Jacobi algorithms for solving linear systems.
+We present a general prescription of what is known as the forward-backward splitting algorithm together with abstract properties of the corresponding fixed point mapping, and then specialize this to more concrete instances.
+Algorithm \ref{algo:sfb} is called {\em forward-backward} because the step in the direction of the negative gradient $-{t}\nabla f_{\xi^f_k}(X_{k})$ is interpreted as a ``forward'' step (in the context of differential equations, this would be an explicit Euler step), while the step taken by applying the resolvent $\Jcal_{\partial g_{\xi^g_k}}$ is interpreted as a ``backward'' step (in the context of differential equations, this would be an implicit Euler step).

 When $f_{\xi^f}(x) = f(x) + \xi^f\cdot x$ and $g_{\xi^g}$ is the zero function, then this is just steepest descents with linear noise discussed in Section \ref{sec:consist RFI}.
 More generally, \eqref{eq:spcd} with $g_{\xi^g}$ the zero function models stochastic gradient descents, which is a central algorithmic template in many applications.
 We show how the approach developed above opens the door to an analysis of this basic algorithmic paradigm for {\em nonconvex} problems.
+The next statement is the nonconvex analog to \cite[Proposition 4.1]{HerLukStu22a}.
+The main difference here is that the violation given by \eqref{eq:sfb violation} depends on the step size $t$ in \eqref{eq:spcd}.
+We will have more to say about this below.
+Part (i) of the statement is the nonconvex analog to \cite[Proposition 4.1(ii)]{HerLukStu22a}; part (iv) of the statement covers the convex case already established in \cite[Proposition 4.1(iii)]{HerLukStu22a}; this is included for completeness.

 \begin{prop} On the Euclidean space $(\Rn, \|\cdot\|)$ suppose the following hold: \begin{enumerate}[(a)] \item for all $i\in I_f$, $\nabla f_i$ is Lipschitz continuous with constant $L$ on $G\subset\Rn$ and {\em hypomonotone} on $G$ with violation $\tau_f>0$ on $G\subset\Rn$: